En español | Michigan voters in 2022 passed a constitutional amendment that will introduce nine days of early voting, among other measures.

 - By mail: Print out a voter registration form, complete it and mail it to your local election clerk’s office.
 You can also pick up an application from the clerk’s office, a secretary of state branch office, a state public assistance agency or from a voter registration drive.
-Within 14 days of the election — so beginning July 19 for the primaries — you won’t be able to register through the mail and will instead need to register in person.

 - In person: Go to your local clerk’s office.
 Be sure to bring an acceptable form of ID that proves your residency, like a state driver’s license or a copy of a paycheck stub or utility bill.
 You can register to vote at your local election clerk’s office up until 8 p.m. on Election Day, but you’ll likely want to leave yourself more time to cast your ballot.

 You can check if you’re registered to vote through the state’s voter information portal.